kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I ask Gloria at the conservatory if anyone has handed in an iPad.
 - She becomes extremely concerned about it and we go looking around the building.
 - She is really upset about the thought an iPad might have been stolen.
 I find it astonishing.
-- Her concern for my iPad far extends any concern she might have had for me being terrorized by Domingo and his associates, which includes her.
+- Her concern for my iPad far extends any concern she might have had for me, a student, being terrorized by Domingo, a teacher, and his associates, which includes her of course.
 - When we are upstairs, I speak to her about what's going on privately.
 I tell her I can't believe how it just goes on and on.
 - She looks scared.
 She is shaking and her voice is trembling.
 - I tell her "you know it's not just me they're looking at online".
 An alarmed flash crosses her face.